StevenAndrews-II/PygameController/README.md

     # update the internal state machines
     cm.update()

-    # Example: check button A on port 0
+    # Example: check button A & B on port 0
     if cm.get_button(0, "A"):
         print("Button A pressed on port 0")